Gallipoli campaign: Legacy

-The significance of the Gallipoli campaign is felt strongly in both Australia and New Zealand, despite their being only a portion of the Allied forces; the campaign is regarded in both nations as a "baptism of fire" and had been linked to their emergence as independent states.
+The significance of the Gallipoli campaign is felt strongly in both Australia and New Zealand, despite their being only a portion of the Entente forces; the campaign is regarded in both nations as a "baptism of fire" and had been linked to their emergence as independent states.
 Approximately 50,000 Australians served at Gallipoli and from 16,000 to 17,000 New Zealanders.
 It has been argued that the campaign proved significant in the emergence of a unique Australian identity following the war, which has been closely linked to popular conceptualisations of the qualities of the soldiers that fought during the campaign, which became embodied in the notion of an "Anzac spirit".

 The landing on 25 April is commemorated every year in both countries as "Anzac Day".
 The first iteration was celebrated unofficially in 1916, at churches in Melbourne, Brisbane and London, before being officially recognised as a public holiday in all Australian states in 1923.
 The day also became a national holiday in New Zealand in the 1920s.
 Organised marches by veterans began in 1925, in the same year a service was held on the beach at Gallipoli; two years later the first official dawn service took place at the Sydney Cenotaph.
 During the 1980s, it became popular for Australian and New Zealand tourists to visit Gallipoli to attend the dawn service there and since then thousands have attended.
 Over 10,000 people attended the 75th anniversary along with political leaders from Turkey, New Zealand, Britain and Australia.
 Dawn services are also held in Australia; in New Zealand, dawn services are the most popular form of observance of this day.
 Anzac Day remains the most significant commemoration of military casualties and veterans in Australia and New Zealand, surpassing Remembrance Day (Armistice Day).
+Memorials were celebrated in 2015 for the 100th anniversary of the campaign: for example the Catholic Bishops of England and Wales suggested churches conduct a Requiem Mass for the dead on Saturday 25 April 2015.